Tag Groups used in Events

 00:19

 The texture of the laughter tells us about the situatedness of this reading.
-It’s a small, packed room with over 70 people.
+It's a small, packed room with over 70 people.
 The room seems to shape these moments of audience reciprocity as ones of intimacy: audience members are close together and close to Marlatt.
-This particular reading occurred at a record store in Kelowna, BC, called Milk Crate Records which was open for 8 years before it was required to vacate its location with less than a month of notice in 2019.
-This night was the final event before the closure of the store’s location, and the event was co-sponsored by Inspired Word Cafe poetry collective and the AMP Lab.
+This particular reading occurred at a record store in Kelowna, BC, called Milk Crate Records which was open for 8 years before it was required to vacate its location with less than a month's notice in 2019.
 The situatedness of the event in time and circumstance as well as space shapes the sense of intimacy that is audible in the recording.

 00:19